Increased temperature difference between day and night can affect all life on earth

 Certain tree species in humid areas might enhance their carbon sequestration capacity due to the increased temperature difference between daytime and nighttime.
 However, the increased temperature difference between daytime and nighttime might prove disadvantageous for trees in dry regions, as higher daytime temperatures may increase evaporation, leading to deficiency of soil water and unfavorable conditions for tree growth.

 “In the upcoming research, we will further investigate the impacts of this reversed trend in asymmetric warming on tree growth and carbon cycle”, says Ziqian Zhong.
-Newswise/SP
+AlphaGalileo/SP